plforacle/mysql-mgrate-apex/create-heatwave/create-heatwave.md

     ![MySQL DB System Information Section](./images/hw-ip1-new.png "MySQL-IP")

-    **Note:** you can navigate to the “DB System Details” page by going to the “Hamburger” menu in OCI.
-“Databases” > “MySQL” > “DB Systems”.
+    **Note:** You can find this Private IP under “Endpoint” section on the Connections tab on the “DB System Details” > “MySQL” > “DB Systems”.
 Click on the name of your MySQL DB System to open the “DB System Details” page.

 12. Copy the Private IP Address in the previous Step.
 You can now login to your MySQL DB System using MySQL Shell from your Compute.
 Execute